 Asian flavors combine with French technique at Sadaharu Aoki and I was eager to sample their unique offerings.
 The sesame and yuzu macarons provided nice, balanced flavors, but the caramel was lackluster and overall a little on the dry side.
-LeNotre’s macarons, were delicate and delicious.
-The chestnut macaron put me over edge.
+LeNotre’s macarons were delicate and delicious.
+The chestnut macaron put me over the edge.
 Winner: LeNotre

 Gerard Mulot (4) vs Cafe Pouchkine (5)

 Refined Russian roots with a French twist, Cafe Pouchkine proved to be the biggest disappointment in the competition.

 I liked the ambiance of their chic St. Germain cafe, so I sat, enjoying an afternoon glass of Champagne to accompany the tasting.
 Mulot’s macarons left something to be desired in their appearance, but they were fresh and flavorful.